kossiitkgp/KWoC-Backend/README.md

 - `cmd` : Contains the entrypoint of the backend (main package).
 - `controllers` : Handler functions for the routes defined.
 - `server` : Contains the router logic and routes.
+- `models` : Contains KWoC database models.
 - `utils` : Contains misc functions like database utils.
-- `middleware/`: Contains all middleware.
+- `middleware`: Contains all middleware.

 - If there are any css,html or other static files, use `static` directory.
 - Do not keep many functions in utils, if they can be grouped in a package, then do so.